Click the button below to download a PDF copy of the factsheet.

 We encourage fee paid representatives to use the guidance to help them provide a complaint submission to the financial firm, before lodging a complaint with AFCA.
 A detailed submission may help to achieve an early resolution, without the need to lodge a complaint with AFCA.

-A submission that does not meet these requirements may mean that AFCA closes the complaint under Rule C.2.2(g).
+A submission that does not meet these requirements may mean that AFCA closes the complaint under our Rules.

 From financial firms